jessepav/lacygoill-wiki-backup/vim/compiler.md

 Every SINGLE  line of the compiler's  output is matched against  every format in `'efm'`.
-So, don't try to include `\n` in a format to match a multi-line message, it will never work.
+So, don't try to include `\n` in a  format to match a multiline message, it will never work.

 ### a tilde?